 Sugar for example can form sugar-crosslinks, called AGEs (Advanced Glycation End products), which crosslink or “glue” proteins together, like elastin and collagen.
 This crosslinking makes tissues more stiff, contributing to high blood pressure or wrinkles for example.

-Increased insulin resistance is also associated with an increased risk of many aging-related diseases and symptoms, like heart attacks, hypertension, Alzheimer’s disease, being overweight and having difficulty losing weight, osteoarthritis, macular degeneration, and so on.
+Increased insulin resistance is also associated with an increased risk of many aging-related diseases and symptoms, like heart attacks, hypertension, Alzheimer’s disease, belly fat, being overweight and having difficulty losing weight, osteoarthritis, macular degeneration, and so on.

 When we get older, we automatically become more insulin resistant.
 It’s a part of the aging process.
 However, you can considerably slow down the pace of insulin resistance.
 The opposite of insulin resistance is insulin sensitivity.
 The more sensitive and less resistant your body is to insulin, the healthier.
 So it’s very important to be insulin sensitive as long as possible.

 You can also do an oral glucose tolerance test (OGTT), in which you drink a large amount of sugar and then the levels of blood glucose are measured every few hours to see how long the glucose keeps circulating in your blood.

 Some biohackers resort to buying a continuous blood glucose monitor, like the Dexcom, to have a better idea how their body processes sugars after every meal.

 Replace these starchy foods more with alternatives, like vegetables, mushrooms or legumes.
 So instead of potato mash, you can consume broccoli mash.
 Or instead of rice you can eat lentils.
 Or instead of pasta you can enjoy oyster mushrooms.